GalaxiaMC/Graphene/README.md

+# This project has been abandoned.

+Mojang has time and time again proven to me that they are completely and utterly unfit to be responsible for the future of this game.
+Every single update they manage to f\*\*k over yet another part of the community for... no apparent reason?
+I cannot and will not be involved in any projects related to this rapidly declining clusterf\*\*k of a game anymore.

+This project could *maybe* return for some actually good version of the game like 1.16.5 some day. *Maybe.* Don't ask me about it.

 # Interstellar [![Build Interstellar](https://github.com/notsatvrn/Interstellar/actions/workflows/build.yml/badge.svg)](https://github.com/notsatvrn/Interstellar/actions/workflows/build.yml)

 The Minecraft server from another planet.
 A vigorously optimized [Purpur](https://purpurmc.org) fork.

-## ⚠️ Interstellar is NOT production ready. ⚠️

-If you use Interstellar, *expect to encounter issues*, and please report them.

 ## Credits

-Interstellar would not be possible without the help of following projects.
+Interstellar would not have been possible without the help of following projects.

 ### Patches